tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/1-read.md

     "version": 1
   }
 ---
-Gets the metadata of the specified attribute.
+Get metadata for the specified attribute.
+The `attribute_id` is required in the URL.